If you have sagging skin around the eyes and eyelids, you may want to consider blepharoplasty, also called an eyelid lift.

 Who Isn’t A Good Candidate For Blepharoplasty?

-Blepharoplasty is usually effective to correct extra skin and fat in the upper and lower lids.
+Not everyone is a good candidate for blepharoplasty.
+Eyelid surgery is usually effective to correct extra skin and fat in the upper and lower lids.
 However, this procedure isn’t appropriate for everyone.
+Not everyone who wants it is a viable candidate for blepharoplasty.

-Some conditions where an upper or lower eyelid lift may be ineffective are:
+Some conditions where an upper or lower eyelid surgery may be ineffective are:

 If you have crow’s feet and fine wrinkles around the eyes, you may want to consider Botox injections.
 People with sagging skin and creases in the face may want to think about a facelift, as well.